-The following sections describe the theme update process, the types of updates, and the impact of breaking changes.
+The following sections describe the theme update process and the types of updates.

-When submitting your updates, consider the hours of operation in Eastern Standard Time (EST) as it might impact the timeliness of the attention your update receives.
+When submitting your updates, consider the hours of operation in Eastern Standard Time (EST) as it might impact how quickly merchants receive and apply your updates.
 Crucial updates are best submitted earlier in the week, as well as earlier in the business day.
 Updates mandated by Shopify might be required by a deadline to accommodate a feature’s release date.

 After your update has been successfully reviewed and published, you receive an automatic notification email.

 Considerations for new versionsAnchor link to section titled "Considerations for new versions"